Table of Contents

 14. Nuzul Quran

 In Malaysia, Nuzul Quran is a public holiday in several states.
-The day is observed with special prayers and Quranic recitations at mosques.

 15. Israk Mikraj

-Israk Mikraj, another Muslim celebration, marks the miraculous night journey and ascension of Prophet Muhammad.
+Israk Mikraj, another Muslim celebration, commemorates the miraculous night journey and ascension of Prophet Muhammad.
 According to Islamic tradition, the Prophet was transported from Mecca to Jerusalem (Israk) and then ascended to the heavens (Mikraj) in a single night.

 Additional Tips